Mental Health

 The Helpline Center connects people to resources and support.
 Staff is available 24 hours a day, 7 days a week.

-For more information on mental health, please visit the South Dakota Department of Social Services' Behavioral Health Service webpage.
+For more information on mental health, visit the Behavioral Health Service webpage.